-Have you ever been out driving with your friends, and suddenly you see something unexplainable on the road that no one else saw?
-Everyone has a story where something crazy happened, that they know happened, even though they have zero proof.
+Have you ever been driving with your friends, and you suddenly see something unexplainable on the road that no one else saw?
+Everyone has a story about something crazy happening, that they know happened, even though they have zero proof.
 Over on Reddit, there’s a thread where people reveal things they think they saw.
-Even though there’s no proof of their claims, the creepy true stories are still riveting.
+Even though there’s no evidence of their claims, the creepy true stories are still riveting.
 Some of these Reddit tales that don't have proof are incredibly spooky, but there are a few that are fun, and some that are just straight up weird.

-If you like entertaining and weird Reddit stories, then these stories people can't back up are the perfect thing to read to get you through your day, or even to make you feel better about that thing you saw that one time that no one believes you about.
+If you like entertaining and weird Reddit stories, then these tales are the perfect thing to read to get you through your day, or maybe to make you feel better about that thing you saw that one time that no one believes you about.
 You know the one.
-Keep reading and vote up the wildest true stories that can't be proven true, but people swear really happened.
+Keep reading and vote up the wildest "true" stories that can't be proven.

 Something In The Water

 I've heard stories from people who have seen similar things.
 Only people who have seen similar things have ever come close to believing me.
 I don't blame anyone for not believing me.
 It's haunted me for over a decade.
 And I'll probably never know what it was.
-I just know there's creepy fucking sh*t out there."
+I just know there's creepy f*cking sh*t out there.

 From Redditor /u/texasshorthorn: